 With a 54% market share, AliPay is leading the way.
-Second is WeChat Pay with a 39% market share.
+The second is WeChat Pay with a 39% market share.
 Chinese consumers simply love them.

 Alibaba’s affiliate Ant Financial Services is China’s largest e-commerce network.
 In 2004, they launched AliPay as the first Chinese mobile payment platform.
 This revolutionized the payment landscape in the Middle Kingdom.